forta-network/docs/docs/scanner-pools.md

 ## Adjusting stake allocation

-While it's always possible to add more stake to a pool, it is allocated proportional to the amount of scan nodes in the pool.
+While it's always possible to add more stake to a pool, it is allocated proportionally to the amount of scan nodes in the pool.
 Total allocated stake can only be `node_count × max_stake_per_scan_node`.

 For example, if there are two scan nodes in a pool, a total of 35k FORT deposited and only 15k FORT worth of max stake allocation is allowed per scan node, then the pool can allocate a maximum of `15k × 2 = 30k` FORT in total.
 This is the amount that is effective in calculating the rewards and the rest of `35k - 30k = 5k` remains unallocated until more scan nodes are registered to the pool.